brynickson/aplc_optimisation/index.rst

 .. admonition:: How to cite ``aplc-optimization``

-   In addition to this documentation, the ``aplc-optmization`` is described in the following references.
+   In addition to this documentation, the ``aplc-optmization`` toolkit is described in the following references.
 Users of ``aplc-optimization`` are encouraged to cite one of these.

     * St. Laurent et al. 2018, `"Apodized pupil Lyot coronagraphs designs for future segmented space telescopes", <https://doi.org/10.1117/12.2313902>`_, Proc.
 SPIE.
 109682W
     * Zimmerman et al. 2016, `"Lyot coronagraph design study for large, segmented space telescope apertures” <https://doi.org/10.1117/12.2233205>`_,  Proc.
 SPIE.
 99041Y